top of page

 Initial Vietnam Itinerary

-We will start our long journey from the US on by flying into Hanoi.
+We will start our long journey from the US by flying into Hanoi.

 Vietnam, here we come!

 Yay!
 We've finally landed in Vietnam!
 We'll check into our "home" for the next four nights in the city of Hanoi.
 We will be staying right in the Old Quarter, the historic center of Hanoi.
-Our home is a beautiful 8 bedroom, 8 bath home.
-(Click here for more photos.)
 We may be arriving late at night so there are no events planned for this day.

 Arrive in Hanoi

 Today we'll have a low key day as we adjust to the time change.
 You are free to sleep in, get out to explore, relax at home...whatever you need.
 We will then meet up with our tour guide(s) in the evening for a Street Food Experience (making food safety a top priority.)
 Our tour guide(s) will be college students who are anxious to improve their English.
 By touring with these lovely young people, we will have the opportunity to learn about their culture and their dreams, while helping them improve their chances of a profitable career.

 After having breakfast at home, we will meet up with our student guides again to tour the city.
 This morning we will tour the Old Quarter of Hanoi.
 After lunch, we will participate in an authentic cultural/culinary experience.
 We will visit a local home, shop at a typical market and learn how to prepare a Vietnamese meal...and, of course, enjoy meal we have just prepared!